From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Analysis

 \subsection{Case Study of LLMs Responses Across Question Types and Dialects}

 Our case study investigates the performance of six LLMs across culturally embedded tasks derived from various Saudi dialectal regions.
 To illustrate observed performance patterns, we examine specific model responses across varied content types, question structures, and dialects, as detailed in Tables \ref{tab:example-proverb-baqara} to \ref{tab:example-question}.
 The results indicate that regionally common and widely used expressions are more accurately interpreted by LLMs.
-For example, in the general category, the proverb:

-``If the cow performs Hajj on its horns'' (Table \ref{tab:example-proverb-baqara}) was correctly understood by five out of six models: ALLaM, LLaMA, Jais, Qwen, and ACEGPT all provided the correct answer, while only Mistral failed.
-This proverb is relatively widespread, and its meaning—“something impossible to achieve”—is often documented in public sources, likely increasing its representation in model training data.
-In contrast, proverbs that are more regionally isolated or culturally specific, such as the Southern fill-in-the-blank proverb :

-``Plan in water and pinch in a rock'' (Table \ref{tab:example-proverb-blank}), saw a complete failure across all six models.
-None of the models—ALLaM, LLaMA, Jais, Mistral, Qwen, and ACEGPT selected the correct option, suggesting a consistent gap in exposure to underrepresented regional idioms, especially those originating from areas with fewer accessible textual resources.
+For example, in the general category, the proverb: "Itha Hajat Al-Baqara Ala Qoroniha", its translation is "If the cow performs Hajj on its horns" (See Table \ref{tab:example-proverb-baqara}) was correctly understood by five out of six models: ALLaM, LLaMA, Jais, Qwen, and ACEGPT all provided the correct answer, while only Mistral failed.
+This proverb is relatively widespread, and its meaning, ``something impossible to achieve'', is often documented in public sources, likely increasing its representation in model training data.
+In contrast, proverbs that are more regionally isolated or culturally specific, such as the Southern fill-in-the-blank proverb : "Khattet fi maa wa aqbas fi heid", its translation is "Plan in water and pinch in a rock" (See Table \ref{tab:example-proverb-blank}), saw a complete failure across all six models.
+None of the models, i.e., ALLaM, LLaMA, Jais, Mistral, Qwen, and ACEGPT, selected the correct option, suggesting a consistent gap in exposure to underrepresented regional idioms, especially those originating from areas with fewer accessible textual resources.